jhumelsine/jhumelsine.github.io/_posts/2025-03-24-legacy-code.md

 * ___Working Effectively with Legacy Code___ ([O'Reilly](https://learning.oreilly.com/library/view/working-effectively-with/0131177052/) and [Amazon](https://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052))

 # Complete Code Example
-Here's the complete Java code for the iterating tests.
+Here’s the complete Java code for iterating tests as one file.
 I haven't  used a test framework.
-You should be able to copy-and-paste the entire Java program into any Java environment and run it:
+Copy and paste it into a Java environment and execute it.
+If you don’t have Java, try this [Online Java Environment](https://www.programiz.com/java-programming/online-compiler/).
+Play with the implementation.
+Copy and paste the code into Generative AI for analysis and comments:
 ```java
 import java.util.*;